ChaseHaddix/ChaseHaddix.github.io/_posts/2022-01-01-futureBCIs.md

 tags:
   - BCIs
 ---
-What once seemed confined to Sci-Fi movies is now a reality, to a degree
+What once seemed confined to Sci-Fi movies is now a reality, to a degree...